djg3577/habittrackerfordevs/README.md

-# STRIVE Backend
+# STRIVE Frontend

-This is the backend service for the STRIVE app, which tracks daily coding time and logs it, and includes a leaderboard of all users!
+This is the frontend repo for the STRIVE app, which tracks daily coding time and logs it, and includes a leaderboard of all users!